1thorsten/timeset/README.md

 Of course, you can buy a new battery and replace it.
 My tip: Save your money and time and use timeset

 # Usage
-!! timeset must be started with administrator rights (otherwise system time and date cannot be set) .!!!
 1. take the standard ntp server (pool.ntp.org)
 ```bash
 timeset.exe